AudioBible/KJV/README.md

 [VIDEOS](VIDEOS.md) | [MUSIC](MUSIC.md) | [CHANNELS](CHANNELS.md) | [DOCUMENTS](DOCUMENTS.md) | [IMAGES](IMAGES.md) | [BOOKS](BOOKS.md) | [LINKS](LINKS.md) | [INFO](INFO.md) | **Join The Revolution**

-**Note: Some images are links to a youtube video, the blue text is a link to a video or playlist or a page on the site.
+**Note: Some images are links to a youtube video, obviously the blue text is a link to a video or playlist or a page on the site.

 [![fake-news-lies-and-deception](images/fake-news-lies-and-deception.png)](https://www.youtube.com/watch?v=4uBgd8XlYwg)